Stefan Oster: Academic work

 In 2003, Oster received the Albertus Magnus prize from the Diocese of Augsburg and in 2004 the Vereins der Freunde from the University of Augsburg for his doctoral thesis.
 He started lecturing philosophy at the College of Philosophy and Theology in Benediktbeuern.
 His subjects were the theory of knowledge, metaphysics, the philosophy of language, the philosophy of dialogue, and the philosophy of the person.

 In 2009, he took the habilitation exam in dogmatic theology through the Faculty of Theology at the University of Trier.
 His thesis dealt with the relationship between the person and transubstantiation under the supervision of Rudolf Voderholzer.
 He was appointed a professor of dogma and history of dogma.
 As a dogmatist, he focused mainly on Systematic theology, particularly in the area of Christology, ecclesiology and Mariology.

 In July 2013, the College of Philosophy and Theology in Benediktbeuern closed.
 Oster continued to lecture at the Katholische Stiftungsfachhochschule München.
-He also taught at the Ludwig Maximilian University of Munich.
+He also taught at LMU Munich.